openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 ### Goals

-- The IP addresses on the VM must be the same before / after live-migration and VM restart / shutdown
+- When configured by the admin, the IP addresses on the VM must be the same before / after live-migration and VM restart / shutdown
 - Live-migration without breaking the established TCP connections
-- Provide a configurable way for the user to define the IP addresses on a VM's interface.
+- When requested by the admin, preserve the IP address of VMs migrating into OpenShift Virtualization from other virtualization platforms
 - Native IPv6 integration
 - Integration with service meshes, and OpenShift observability solutions

 ### Non-Goals

-TODO
+- Provide a configurable way for the user to define the IP addresses on a VM's interface.
+This might become a goal for future releases though - the use case is not clear at the moment

 ## Proposal